Billy Reeves (footballer)

-He began his career at Port Vale in April 2015, and later went out on loan to Witton Albion, Hyde United and Stafford Rangers.
+Reeves began his career at Port Vale in April 2015 and later went out on loan to Witton Albion, Hyde United and Stafford Rangers.
 He was released by Port Vale in May 2018 and joined Leek Town via Stafford Rangers later in the year.
+He spent five years with Leek before joining Bury via Bootle in 2023.
+He returned to Leek Town in the summer of 2024.

 Career

 Port Vale

 Reeves graduated through the Port Vale Academy to sign professional forms in April 2015.
 He joined Northern Premier League Division One North side Witton Albion on a one-month loan in November 2015.
-His loan was extended after he established himself in the first team and he went on to make 14 appearances, scoring one goal in a 5–0 win over Harrogate Railway Athletic on 2 January.
+His loan was extended after he established himself in the first-team and he went on to make 14 appearances, scoring one goal in a 5–0 win over Harrogate Railway Athletic on 2 January.
 He then joined Hyde United on a one-month loan in February 2016.
 He also made 14 appearances for Hyde, as the club were relegated out of the Northern Premier League Premier Division.

 On 16 September 2016, he returned to Witton Albion – now playing in the Northern Premier League Division One South – on a 28-day loan.
 He returned to Witton Albion on loan in mid-November, but played just two games before being sidelined with injury.
 He joined Stafford Rangers of the Northern Premier League Premier Division on a 28-day loan on 3 February 2017.
 He made his EFL League One debut for Port Vale after coming on as a 47th-minute substitute for Danny Pugh in a 1–1 draw with Southend United at Roots Hall on 4 March.
-After two further substitute appearances that month he thanked central midfield partner Sam Foley and caretaker-manager Michael Brown for helping him to adapt to League One football.
+After two further substitute appearances that month he thanked central midfield partner Sam Foley and caretaker manager Michael Brown for helping him to adapt to League One football.
 He went on to feature in 12 of the club's final 14 games of the 2016–17 relegation campaign, and signed a new one-year contract in May 2017.

 On 7 November 2017, he scored his first goal in professional football in a 4–2 victory over Crewe Alexandra in an EFL Trophy group stage match at Vale Park.
-However he featured just eight times for the "Valiants" during the 2017–18 campaign and was not retained by new manager Neil Aspin in May 2018.
+However, he featured just eight times for the "Valiants" during the 2017–18 campaign.
+He was not retained by new manager Neil Aspin in May 2018.